DONATE NOW

 MMM is a non-profit association under French Law (loi 1901).
 It is also established as Belgian and Swiss associations.

 If your fiscal residence is France, you can benefit from a deduction on your income tax equal to 66% of the donation amount (capped at 20% of the taxable income – or 0.5% for a corporation).
-In other words, when you donate 100€ it actually only costs you 34€.

 If your fiscal residence is in Belgium, you can benefit from tax deduction only if you make your donation to MMM through the Fondation Roi Baudouin (FRB).

-In this case donations must be done either
+To benefit, donations must be done either:

 • by credit card on the MMM page of the FRBs website